wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-redis-datastores.md

 # Choreo-Managed Redis Data Stores

-Redis on Choreo offers fully Choreo-managed in-memory data stores on AWS, Azure, GCP, and Digital Ocean and can be used as a cache, database, streaming engine, and a message broker.
+Redis on Choreo offers fully Choreo-managed in-memory data stores on AWS, Azure, GCP, and Digital Ocean and can be used as a cache, database, streaming engine, and message broker.

 ## Create a Redis data store